Matt Leinart: College career

+2001–2003 seasons

 Leinart attended the University of Southern California, where he played for coach Pete Carroll's USC Trojans football team from 2001 to 2005.
 He redshirted in 2001.
-As a freshman the next year, he understudied senior quarterback Carson Palmer, who went on to win the Heisman Trophy and was drafted first overall by the Cincinnati Bengals in the 2003 NFL Draft.
+As a freshman the next year, he understudied senior quarterback Carson Palmer, who went on to win the Heisman Trophy and was drafted first overall by the Cincinnati Bengals in the 2003 NFL draft.
 Leinart appeared in only a few plays in 2002 but did not throw any passes.
 As a sophomore in 2003, Leinart competed with redshirt junior Matt Cassel, who was Palmer's backup the previous season, and Purdue transfer Brandon Hance for the vacant starting quarterback position.
 Going into the season, Carroll and his coaching staff selected Leinart, not because he had set himself significantly ahead of the pack in practice, but because they had to pick one of the three as the starting quarterback.

 When the coaching staff told Leinart he would be the starter, he replied, "You're never going to regret this."
 There was some thought in the press that Leinart would merely hold the starting position until highly touted true freshman John David Booty, who had bypassed his senior year in high school to attend USC, could learn the offense.

 Leinart's first career pass was a touchdown against Auburn in a 23–0 victory in the season opener.
-He would win the first three games of his career before the then-#3 Trojans suffered a 34–31 triple-overtime defeat to California on September 27 that dropped the Trojans to #10.
+He won the first three games of his career before the then-#3 Trojans suffered a 34–31 triple-overtime defeat to California on September 27 that dropped the Trojans to #10.
 Leinart and the Trojans bounced back the next week against Arizona State.
-Leinart injured his knee in the second quarter and was not expected to play again that day, but he returned to the game and finished 12-of-23 for 289 yards in a 37–17 victory.
+Leinart injured his knee in the second quarter and was not expected to play again that day, but he returned to the game and finished 13-of-23 for 289 yards in a 37–17 victory.

 Leinart and the Trojans won their final eight games and finished the regular season 11–1 and ranked No. 1 in the AP and coaches' polls.
 However, USC was left out of the BCS championship game after finishing third in the BCS behind Oklahoma and LSU.
-The Trojans went to the Rose Bowl and played the University of Michigan.
+The Trojans went to the Rose Bowl and played Michigan.
 Leinart was named the Rose Bowl MVP after he went 23-of-34 for 327 yards, throwing three touchdowns and catching a touchdown of his own from wide receiver Mike Williams.
-In 13 starts, Leinart was 255 for 402 for 3,556 yards and 38 touchdowns with nine interceptions.
+In 13 starts, Leinart was 255 for 402 for 3,556 yards, 38 touchdowns, and nine interceptions.
 He finished sixth in the Heisman voting.
+He was the Pac-10 Offensive Player of the Year.

 In recognition of his Rose Bowl accomplishments, Leinart was inducted into the Rose Bowl Hall of Fame in 2019.